zezhou-liu/TwoColorAna/README.md

 ## Module
 ### bashload(main_path)
+**Input**: Root path.
+For example, if you save your data in '../main/20180801_ecc0/1/y1x.txt', the main_path is '../main'.
+No '/' in the end.

+**Output**: Data handle, A dictionary containing all the data.

 Load ALL the data inside the "main_path".
 This function returns a dictionary containing all the relavent data.
 The name format is: 'eccentricity_videoclip_y1x'.
 For example, 'ecc03_2_y1x' means the data corresponding to /2019mmdd_ecc03/2/y1x.txt.

 Example of use:
 ```python